-Many people are faced with uncertainty when they have to handle another person’s affairs.
-My clients often want to know the best way to transfer assets at death.
-Assets can be transferred in different ways depending on how they are titled.
-Assets that need to be distributed at death often include real property, vehicles, bank accounts, retirement accounts, life insurance and stocks and bonds.
+Many people want to know the best way to transfer assets at death.
+It is important to understand that assets can be transferred in different ways depending on how they are titled.
+The assets that need to be distributed at death often include real property, vehicles, bank accounts, retirement accounts, life insurance and stocks and bonds.

 The personal representative or another trusted person often needs to distribute a loved one’s assets after that person has passed away.
-For example, William came to see me a couple of weeks after his mother, Joyce, passed away.
-Joyce had a will that left everything equally to her three children.
-William’s father, Robert, had passed away two years earlier.
-At Joyce’s death, she owned a house, a checking account, an investment account, a vehicle, and an IRA.
-William is named as the personal representative of Joyce’s estate in her will.
+For example, Bob came to see me a couple of weeks after his mother, Sally, passed away.
+Sally had a will that left everything equally to her three children.
+Bob’s father, John, had passed away two years earlier.
+At Sally’s death, she owned a house, a checking account, an investment account, a vehicle, and an IRA.
+Bob is named as the personal representative of Sally’s estate in her will.

-In order to transfer the house which was owned by Joyce to her children, William would need to file a petition for probate and appointment of personal representative with the court.
-If there was a mortgage against the property, the property would likely need to be sold to pay the mortgage.
+In order to transfer the house which was owned by Sally to her children, Bob would need to file a petition for probate and appointment of personal representative with the court.
+If there was a mortgage against the property, the property would likely be sold to pay the mortgage.
 The proceeds, after the costs of the probate, payment to creditors and costs of sale, would be distributed to the children.
-If the real property was held in a revocable trust, it could be sold without a probate.

-Joyce has an investment account that designates her youngest child, Sarah, as the TOD (transfer on death) beneficiary.
-Therefore, the funds in Joyce’s investment account will be paid directly to Sarah.
+Sally has an investment account with Ann, her youngest child, designated as the TOD (transfer on death) beneficiary.
+Therefore, all of the assets in Sally’s investment account will be paid directly to Ann.
 Usually the brokerage firm will require that the beneficiary submit a death certificate and complete a form regarding how they want to assets disbursed.
-It is not clear if Joyce intended that only Sarah receive the funds from the investment account or whether she just thought it would be easier to name Sarah than naming all three of the children.
-However, since Sarah is the sole beneficiary, she will receive all of those funds.
+It is not clear to Bob if Sally intended that Ann only received the funds from the investment account or whether she just thought it would be easier than naming all three of the children.

-Joyce owned an IRA which designated all three children as beneficiaries of her account.
-Therefore the IRA will be distributed in equal shares to the children.
-Each child can decide if he or she wants to cash out his or her share of the IRA or delay his or her distributions by transferring the assets into an inherited IRA.
+Sally owned a retirement account which designated all three children as beneficiaries of her account.
+Therefore that asset will be distributed in equal shares to the children.
+Each child can decide if he or she wants to cash out the retirement or delay their distributions.

-Joyce did not have a revocable trust.
-If Joyce had a revocable trust, William could have avoided probate and transferred the assets within the trust to her beneficiaries.
-However, Joyce would have had to transfer her assets to the trust while she was living.
+Sally did not have a revocable trust.
+If Sally had a revocable trust, Bob could have avoided probate and transferred the assets within the trust to her beneficiaries.
+However, Sally would have had to transfer her assets to the trust while she was living.
 Most assets except for retirement accounts and life insurance can be transferred to a revocable trust.
-At Joyce’s death, the successor trustee that she nominated in her trust would transfer the assets to her beneficiaries without the necessity of probate.
+At Sally’s death, the successor trustee that she nominated in her trust would transfer the assets to her beneficiaries without probate.

-William will need to file a probate petition with the court to transfer Joyce’s house, her vehicle and any accounts without designated beneficiaries to the three children.
-William is designated as the personal representative under Joyce’s will.
+Bob will need to file a probate with the court to transfer Sally’s house, her vehicle and any accounts without designated beneficiaries to the three children.
+Bob is designated as the personal representative under Sally’s will.
 Therefore, after he is appointed by the court to act as personal representative, he would collect the estate assets, file an inventory with the court, open an estate account, and pay any outstanding debts of the deceased.
-Once the required time periods have run and notice is served on the required people, William would request that the court authorize him to distribute Joyce’s assets according to the terms of her will.
+Once the required time periods have run and notice is served on the required people, Bob would request that the court authorize him to distribute Sally’s assets according to the terms of her will.
 Probate typically takes longer and is more costly than many of the options described above.
-However, the benefits of probate are that it offers court supervision and creditor claims are cut off after the prescribed notice is given and time periods have run.
+However, the benefits of probate are that it offers court supervision and creditor claims are cut off after the prescribed notice is given and time periods are completed.

 Therefore, it is important to understand how assets will be transferred at death and to ensure that the transfer is consistent with one’s overall estate plan.